OoliteProject/OoliteStarter/readme.md

 ## Configuration

-Rename (or copy) the file configuration.example.properties to configuration.properties, then edit it to contain the correct settings according to the comments in that file.
+Rename (or copy) the file oolite-starter.example.properties to oolite-starter.properties, then edit it to contain the correct settings according to the comments in that file.
+If the starter cannot find the file on it's own, you can help by setting a system property like this:

+java -Doolite.starter.configuration=/path/to/oolite-starter.properties -jar Oolite-Starter.jar

 ## Usage